ITzTravelInTime/TINURecovery/README.md

 User:

-- Just a more convenenint way of getting the current user's logon name and if it's the Root user.
+- [Available only on macOS] Just a more convenenint way of getting the current user's logon name and if it's the Root user.

     Example usage: